 Once your teen has a handle on what to study, the next step is learning how to study.
 This can be broken into a CHECK list—with each letter in “check” standing for a step in the process of getting ready.

 - Consider location.
-Does your teen study better at school, the library or at home?
+Does your teen study better at school, at the library or at home?
 Some teens work better away from distractions, while others like to have someone nearby in case they need help.
 Whatever your child chooses, when it’s homework time, that’s the environment he should study in.
 (See some homework station ideas from the Understood Community.)

 - Have all materials on hand.
 It can be very distracting to have to look for a pencil or a calculator in the middle of studying.
 Help your child find a place where he can store all his homework materials so they’re ready to go before he starts working.